 חָוָה châvâh khaw-vah’; a primitive root; (compare H2324 (חֲוָא), H2421 (חָיָה)); properly, to live; by implication (intensively) to declare or show:

 Eve, by her life, shows who she is.
 Just like each one of us.
 In Eve’s case, however, she’s flesh of my flesh declared by the first man.
 Reread the root meaning (H1319) and KJV translations of flesh, “messenger, preach, publish, shew forth, (bear, bring, carry, preach, good, tell good) tidings.”
 The meaning of the name Eve is directly related to having a proper say in how things are to be.
 She shows the way to her children and her family.

 When Eve spiritually represents the Church, this is particularly important.
 I suggest you reread this post about the wisdom of the first woman in building her family by obtaining children.
-A mother is a real witness to show how to live and develop relationships.
+A mother is a real witness to declare and show how to live and develop relationships.

 Story of her Name

 Naming ‘Eve’ in verse 20 presses home the meaning of life.
 This verse immediately follows after God pronounced the imminence of the death of the man and the woman.
 The question is, how does God’s plan continue?
 How can you save humans from death?
 Death, death, you shall SURELY die (Gen. 2:17) if you eat of the forbidden Tree.
 They did.
 In Biblical terms, we’d say, how does God REDEEM them?
 Eve’s name is associated with the story of REDEMPTION, how humans follow a trajectory from DEATH to LIFE.

 Eve is Chava, which, according to H2332, is life-giver from H2331.
 She is the mother of all living (H2416), the last word in Genesis 3:20.